-The Cripps mission was an attempt in late March 1942 by the British government to secure full Indian cooperation and support for their efforts in World War II.
+The Cripps mission was sent to India by the British Government to gain full Indian support for their World War II efforts.

-The mission was headed by Sir Stafford Cripps, a senior left-wing politician and government minister in the War Cabinet of Prime Minister Winston Churchill’s War Cabinet, led the mission.
+Sir Stafford Cripps, a senior left-wing politician and government minister in Prime Minister Winston Churchill’s War Cabinet, led the mission.

-Sir Stafford Cripps was sent to negotiate an agreement with the nationalist leaders, speaking for the majority Indians, and Muhammad Ali Jinnah, speaking for the minority Muslim population.
+Sir Stafford Cripps was sent out to reach a settlement with the Nationalist leaders, speaking for the Indian majority, and Muhammad Ali Jinnah, speaking for the Muslim minority.

 India was promised Dominion Status with the power to secede from the British Commonwealth.

-After the end of the war, a constituent assembly would be convened to frame a new constitution.
+A constituent assembly would be assembled after the war to draft a new constitution.

-Members of this assembly would be partly elected by the provincial assemblies through proportional representation and partly nominated by the princes.
+Members of this assembly would be partly elected through proportional representation by the provincial legislatures and partly nominated by the princes.